-HOLIDAYS Room rates do not include Winter Break or periods just prior to the Summer and Fall semesters.
+HOLIDAYS -Room rates do not include Winter Break or periods just prior to the Summer and Fall semesters.
 Students who need to stay on campus during these periods may do so for an additional fee.
 Interested students should contact the Residence Life Office well in advance.
 The University is not responsible for any loss or damage to personal property stored during break periods or holidays.
 During the break periods, all University and Residence Life rules and policies apply.
+However, 24 hour visitation in the lobby areas of residence halls is prohibited during the break periods and holidays.

 DEPOSIT REFUND.
-To ensure a housing deposit refund or keep their current reservation on file, students must fulfill the following conditions when they check-out of their residence hall/apartment:
+To insure a housing deposit refund or keep their current reservation on file, students must fulfill the following conditions when they check-out of their residence hall/apartment:

 - 1. Clean the room/apartment thoroughly. - 2.
 Remove all personal belongings. - 3.
 Pay for any damages in the room/apartment. - 4.
 Check-out properly with the RA and return the key(s). - 5.
-If at mid-year (winter break), make cancellation in writing by December 1, 2023, and follow other instructions detailed in the fall closing information given to residents by all staff.
+If at mid-year (winter break), make cancellation in writing by December 1, 2017, and follow other instructions detailed in the fall closing information given to residents by hall staff.

 Students not returning to on-campus housing after the end of the academic year who wish to receive their \$200 deposit after spring check-out must also complete steps 1-4 above.
-If there are no damages, the Residence Life Office will process the student's records and request that a refund be processed by the University.
-If the student does not have an SHSU account balance the refund will be processed by the Cashier's Office and will be distributed according to the instructions on the student's Bearkat OneCard.
+If there are no damages, the Residence Life Office will process the student 's records and request that a refund be processed by the University.
+If the student does not have an SHSU account balance the refund will be processed by the Bursar's Office and will be distributed according to the instructions on the student's Bearkat OneCard.
 This process usually takes three to four weeks.
 If the student does have an account balance for any term the deposit will be applied to the balance and any remaining amount will be refunded.

-Academic Year 2023-2024 Cancellation Deadlines:

-Cancel by July 1, 2023 and receive \$190.00 refund (less \$10.00).
-Cancel by August 1, 2023 receive a refund of \$100 (less \$100.00).
-Any cancellations received after August 1, 2023 will forfeit the entire \$200 deposit.
+Academic Year 2018-2019 Cancellation Deadlines: Cancel by July 1, 2018 and receive \$190.00 refund (less \$10.00).
+Cancel by August 14, 2018 receive a refund of \$100 (less \$100.00).
+Any cancellations received after August 14, 2018 will forfeit the entire \$200 deposit.

 REFUND POLICY.
 All student refunds including deposits, will first be applied to the student's SHSU account balance; including, but not limited to, past due accounts and future installment payments.
-Any remaining deposit will be refunded to the student and will be mailed to the permanent address on the student's records when processed by the Cashier's Office.
+Any remaining deposit will be refunded to the student and will be mailed to the permanent address on the student 's records when processed by the Bursar's Office.

 ROOM ENTRY.
-The University reserves the right to enter a resident's room, during regular business hours and at other times with advance notice, if possible, to the resident, for the following reasons:

-- To conduct periodic maintenance, custodial, and safety checks - To perform necessary maintenance - When the University reasonably believes any person(s) occupying the room may be physically harmed or in danger - When the University reasonably believes that University rules, regulations, and/or policies are being violated

-When University officials enter a resident's room, the University officials may perform administrative searches of residents' personal property in the room.
+The University reserves the right to enter a Resident's room, during regular business hours and at other times with advance notice, if possible, to the Resident, for the following reasons: to conduct periodic maintenance, custodial, and safety checks; to perform necessary maintenance; when the University reasonably believes any person(s) occupying the room may be physically harmed or in danger; and when the University reasonably believes that University rules, regulations, and/or policies are being violated.
+When University officials enter a Resident's room, the University officials may perform administrative searches of Residents' personal property in the room.